Viz (comics): Notable strips

 Many Viz characters have featured in long-running strips, becoming well known in their own right, including spin-off cartoons.
 Characters often have rhyming or humorous taglines, such as Roger Mellie, the Man on the Telly; Nobby's Piles; Johnny Fartpants; Buster Gonad; Sid the Sexist; Sweary Mary or Finbarr Saunders and his Double Entendres.
 Others are based on stereotypes of British culture, mostly via working class characters, such as Biffa Bacon, Cockney Wanker and The Fat Slags.
-Some are aimed upwards, parodying the upper-middle classes and elites, such as the pseudo-leftist but privileged 'Student Grant', 'Nanny No Dumps' and the hypocritical Tory MP 'Baxter Basics'.
+Some are aimed upwards, parodying the upper-middle classes and elites, such as the pseudo-leftist but privileged 'Student Grant', 'Nanny No Dumps' and the hypocritical Tory MP 'Baxter Basics', named after John Major's "Back to Basics" speech.
 In addition to this, the comic also contains plenty of 'in jokes' referring to people and places in and around Newcastle upon Tyne.

 Many strips appear only once.
 These very often have extremely surreal or bizarre storylines, and often feature celebrities.
 For example: "Paul Daniels's Jet-Ski Journey to the Centre of Elvis", and "Arse Farm – Young Pete and Jenny Nostradamus were spending the holidays with their Uncle Jed, who farmed arses deep in the heart of the Sussex countryside...".
 The latter type often follows the style of Enid Blyton and other popular children's adventure stories of the 1950s.
 Several strips were single-panel, one-off puns, such as "Daft Bugger", which featured two bored, uninterested men engaged in the act of buggery; the buggerer then states that he has forgotten his car keys (thus making him "daft").

 The one-off strips often have ludicrously alliterative and/or rhyming titles, for example: "Reverend Milo's Lino Rhino", "Max's Laxative Saxophone Taxi', and "Scottie Trotter's Tottie Alottment".
 Some strips are built entirely around absurd puns, such as "Noah's Arse" and "Feet and Two Reg".

 Most of the stories take place in the fictitious town of Fulchester.
 Originally the setting of the British TV programme Crown Court, the name was adopted by the Viz team.
 Billy the Fish plays for Fulchester United F.C.
 There is innuendo in the name: the Internet domain fuck.co.uk was at one time held by fans of Viz who claimed to be promoting the Fulchester Underwater Canoeing Klubb.
 A significant number of strips, most of which centre on child characters, are set in Barnton.

 One of the most pun-based strips was "George Bestial", about famous footballer George Best committing bestiality.
 The strip was discontinued after the death of Best, but has since reappeared.